GlossProject/docs/reference.rst

 Core Classes
 ``````````````````````````````````````

-Add these classes to your elements in the webflow interface.
+Adding these classes to your html elements will allow Gloss to dynamically
+transform your HTML

 .. list-table::
    :widths: 40 60